samuelmuabia/movieLand/README.md

+# omdb API is used in this website to fetch movies details using react[https://www.omdbapi.com/](https://www.omdbapi.com/)
+## React Features are use here , useState, useEffect, Components.

-# Getting Started with Create React App
+## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts